 Chapter 3: Improving efficiency across the board

-What's more, the Future of Payroll Survey revealed that 85% of surveyed organisations have problems with their payroll technologies.
+What's more, the Future of Payroll Survey revealed that 85% of surveyed organizations have problems with their payroll technologies.
 When your systems fail your people, they don't have the tools or foundation to get work done.
-Processing and committing payroll are time-consuming and challenging processes, especially as your organisation hires talent in new regions.
+Processing and committing payroll are time-consuming and challenging processes, especially as your organization hires talent in new regions.

 So how can the right foundation help your HR and payroll teams increase efficiency?

 Using technology to improve your process efficiency

 Here's how a single global payroll solution can help improve payroll process efficiency across your organization:

 Payroll technology can help streamline some processes by automating certain elements of payroll tasks.
 This can help teams have fewer administrative tasks and allow them to commit payroll with reduced rework.

 With the right tech to support your administrators, you can empower your team with the capability to make system changes on their own, including configuring earnings, deductions, and taxes.
 Managing their payroll process from end to end also helps reduce their reliance on support teams and their time spent troubleshooting.

 When you can empower your payroll teams to work on pay runs asynchronously prior to payroll closing, they can continuously work through pay cycle tasks on their own schedules without creating backlogs or bottlenecks.